 Spend six weeks in Buenos Aires.

 In Buenos Aires you will attend lectures, visit relevant sites and get to know grassroots and community leaders.
 You will also visit three other cities: Asunción, Paraguay; Montevideo, Uruguay; and São Paulo, Brazil (fall semester), or Porto Alegre, Brazil (spring semester).
 All locations feature a full agenda of university lectures and seminars, interaction with civil society organizations, and visits to institutions important to present and past regional processes.

 Lectures are delivered entirely in Spanish, and outside the classroom you will have numerous opportunities to improve your language skills, including living with a local family.

 Explore economic and social realities of the Southern Common Market (MERCOSUR) countries.

 Learn about Afro-descendent and indigenous movements; women’s and LGBTQI struggles; the transnational movement of goods and people (south-south migration); and regional and global chains of production and reproduction.

 Discuss similarities and differences among these four countries and important transnational and regional processes.

-The program focuses heavily on firsthand experience.
-Through different visits and lectures you will greatly expand your knowledge of the region’s history; recent political and economic changes; the significance and role of grassroots movements; and the economic, cultural, and social aspects of regional integration.
-The program will also give major attention to development models followed by each country as well as transnational economic and political practices of their citizens in the context of neo-extractivism (the expansion of soy exploitation for example) and environmental consequences in the region.
+Through visits and lectures, you will expand your knowledge of the region’s history; recent political and economic changes; the significance and role of grassroots movements; and the economic, cultural, and social aspects of regional integration.
+The program focuses on development models followed by each country and their environmental consequences, as well as transnational economic and political practices in the context of neo-extractivism (the expansion of soy exploitation, for example).

 Previous college-level coursework and/or other significant preparation in sociology, political science, economics, or development studies, as assessed by SIT.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework and assignments in Spanish, as assessed by SIT.